Wickham Market

-Wickham Market's All Saints Church is over 700 years old and its octagonal tower and lead spire (137.5 feet tall) dominate the skyline and make it visible for miles over the surrounding countryside.
+All Saints Church is over 700 years old and its octagonal tower and lead spire (137.5 feet tall) dominate the skyline and make it visible for miles over the surrounding countryside.
 The exterior of the church is stone and flintwork.
 Inside there are four stained glass windows, a 600-year-old font, a carved pulpit and an altar table with a painted reredos.
 There are six bells in the tower and a Sanctus Bell in the cote.
 Nearby attractions include: Valley Farm Equestrian Visitor Centre, Easton Farm Park, Glevering Hall, the Snape Maltings, Framlingham Castle and Sutton Hoo.